 We have a shared story at the end of each day.
 This is to end the day calmly, promote reading for pleasure and to enhance children’s imagination.
 We also have a variety of stories throughout the day, to follow children's interests and to support our current topic.

-Each week, we have a 'focus story' which is the inspiration for our learning that week.
-The activities and provision will all have a link to our new book and provide opportunities for all children to develop a deeper understanding of the story, as they engage with the challenges throughout the week.
+Every other week, we introduce a new 'focus story' which is the inspiration for our learning.
+The activities and provision will all have a link to our new book and provide opportunities for all children to develop a deeper understanding of the story, as they engage with the challenges.
 Children will still be able to access a variety of different stories from our own class library, situated in the classroom.

 In Class 1, we also send home the reading suitcase weekly.
 On Friday, a child will be chosen to take home our reading suitcase to share this with their family.
 Within the suitcase, you will find two books, a teddy, hot chocolate, biscuits, cards to promote discussion and a notebook.
 We love to hear how you have enjoyed taking the reading suitcase home and encourage parents to leave a comment in the notebook.
 The children love to share these comments when they return the suitcase, on Wednesday.